Keith Traylor: Chicago Bears

 Traylor joined the Chicago Bears as an unrestricted free agent in 2001 and went on to start 15 of the 16 games in which he appeared.
 He had 45 tackles, two sacks, an interception, two forced fumbles and four passes defensed.
 He was part of a defensive unit that ranked second in the NFL, allowing an average of only 82.1 yards rushing per game.
 Traylor and Ted Washington controlled the middle of the field, allowing young linebacker Brian Urlacher to roam the field and make plays.
-Traylor's second career interception came in the season finale against the Jacksonville Jaguars, when he picked off a Mark Brunell pass and returned it 67 yards to the Jaguars’ 9 yard line, setting up a Bears touchdown two plays afterward in a 33–13 victory.
+Traylor's second career interception came in the season finale against the Jacksonville Jaguars, when he picked off a Mark Brunell pass and returned it 67 yards to the Jaguars' 9 yard line, setting up a Bears touchdown two plays afterward in a 33–13 victory.
 He started the team's Divisional Playoff game against the Philadelphia Eagles and was credited with four tackles and a pass defended.

 In 2002, Traylor started all 15 games that he played with the Bears.
 He registered 41 tackles, a sack, a forced fumble and two passes defensed.
 He posted a season-high five tackles and registered his only sack against the St. Louis Rams in a Monday night game.
 The Bears finished with a 4–12 record.

-Traylor entered the 2003 season in a battle with Bryan Robinson for a starting position on the Bear's defensive line.
+Traylor entered the 2003 season in a battle with Bryan Robinson for a starting position on the Bears’ defensive line.
 Both Robinson and Traylor earned starting positions.
 Robinson started all sixteen games, and Traylor started all ten games in which he played with Chicago in 2003, recording 18 tackles, a forced fumble and three passes defensed.
 He was inactive for six contests (Weeks 4–8, 15).